 Finally, some art pieces aim to convey the idea of sustainability, and how the local crafts are grounded in the idea of no-waste.

 One example is a large canvas placed in the corridor.

 Over the canvas, squares of recycled leather are displayed orderly.
-The leather comes from shamisen instruments, or from the process of gold leaf decorations.
-They are respectively colored white and black.
+The leather comes from shamisen instruments, and from the process of gold leaf decorations.

 The material, which is normally just disposed after use, in this case has been repurposed and given new life, and recycled to show the beauty of materials used in the crafting process.
 Funnily enough, the tiles painted black also resemble the typical black roof tiles which can be seen in Kanazawa city.